Native American Heritage Month

 Celebrating Native American Culture and Contributions to Science

 In fall, THRO celebrates National Native American Heritage Month, a special opportunity for us to highlight American Indian and Alaska Native culture, ingenuity, and contributions to biomedical research.
-Be sure to join us for our annual guest lecture in November, see our yearly posters, and follow us on LinkedIn and Facebook for NIH Tribal health research highlights and shareable information all month long – and beyond!
+Be sure to join us for events in November, see our yearly posters, and follow us on LinkedIn and Facebook for NIH Tribal health research highlights and shareable information all month long – and beyond!

 November 16, 2022